xAPPO/MQTT/README.md

 After selecting you devices and clicking 'Done' all these will be added to Hubitat, providing realtime status and control.

-# For HomeAutomation Users ONLY
+# For Home Assistant Users ONLY

-You will need to include the following in your HA installation.
+HA users will need to include the following in your HA installation.

 Configure HA to use MQTT statestream by including the following in your configuration.yaml (choose your own base_topic: name)